Paul C. Perrine, Dean of Students, Ext. 3800

 Ext.
 3799 – Crisis Hotline (Evenings and Weekends) 828.337.3264

-The RISE Project is a sexual and relationship violence prevention education and victim/survivor advocacy program.
-However, the RISE project is also accountable to the Warren Wilson community and the safety of the members of the community; RISE is also accountable to state and federal laws, including Title IX.
+6.6.17-1 Confidential Services: The Center for Gender and Relationships (CRG) addresses campus issues of gender, sexuality, sexual assault with particular attention to relationship violence, stalking, consent, healthy communication relationships, safer sex, and LGBT concerns.
+However, the CRG is also accountable to the Warren Wilson community and the safety of the members of the community; RISE is also accountable to state and federal laws, including Title IX.
 To the degree that we can maintain the anonymity of the person making a report, we will.
 Our first goal is to keep safe those who choose to report incidents of violence.
-When any person talks to RISE and it is believed that someone violated our policies, we may be required to investigate the report.
+When any person talks to CRG and it is believed that someone violated our policies, we may be required to investigate the report.

-Please see the section of this policy on the “Procedure for Filing a Formal, Informal or Anonymous Report on Campus” to better understand your reporting options.
+Please see section 6.6.8 “Procedure for Filing a Formal, Informal or Anonymous Report on Campus” of this policy to better understand your reporting options.

-A person who experiences sexual misconduct can respond in a variety of ways.
+6.6.17-2 Options for Victims/Survivors, Families and Friends: A person who experiences sexual misconduct can respond in a variety of ways.
 If the incident has just happened, you may want to contact Our VOICE at 828.255.7576, go to Mission Hospital for medical treatment and/or have evidence collected; for situations of intimate partner violence, you can call Helpmate at 828.254.0516.
-Contacting Our VOICE, Helpmate and/or The RISE Project are always options at any point, but having evidence collected by medical professionals needs to happen as soon as possible.
+Contacting Our VOICE, Helpmate and/or The Center for Gender and Relationships are always options at any point, but having evidence collected by medical professionals needs to happen as soon as possible.

 Some continuing options include: